siddhartha-s/ipd/lectures/lec15/README.md

 ## How can we make a good hashing function?

-First, we should try to figure out how well the hashing function is working.
+Okay, the `hash` function in that code is poor.
+Lets make a better one.
+But first, we should try to figure out how well the hashing function is working so we know if we're improving things or not.

 Lets see if we can write some code to check to see which of the two situations we are in, above.
 How can we do that?